 The following reference table provides an overview of the number of ITE graduates from Victorian ITE providers and interstate providers with Victorian-based students during the 2014-2020 calendar years.
 This data was sourced directly from the ITE providers.
 Note, annual differences in the data collection methodology, courses offered and the response rate from ITE providers limit the ability to accurately compare across calendar years.
 As such, the enrolment numbers should be considered as indicative of the trend.
-Note that values of ‘-‘ indicate there were no data for that year.
+Note that values of ‘-‘ indicate there was no data for that year.

 Table 31.2: ITE graduates (2014-2020), by course level and qualification type